Would herbals help?

 I agree with Evie.
 See about a poly counselor to help you in transition.

-And because I'm sensitive to wheat?
-I know eating something very wheat-y like a pizza will put me into a wheat snooze fest.
+Because I'm sensitive to wheat, I know eating something very wheaty, like a pizza, will put me into a wheat snooze fest.

-And you could see your general practice doctor to see if you need something stronger.
+You could see your GP to see if you need something stronger.

 Galagirl